Welcome to my abode! We are going to have a wonderful time so grab yourself a hot beverage, make yourself comfy & join me…

 To give any of the socially acceptable replies of; “Good,” “I’m fine” or “Fine, thank you” is not our physical truth.

-Although when this question is used as a social greeting by strangers…they aren’t normally asking how we are feeling…its mainly replacing the social greeting of ‘hello’.
+Although when this question is used as a social greeting by strangers they aren’t normally asking how we are feeling…its mainly replacing the social greeting of ‘hello’.

 So, while we truly appreciate that the other person is asking either out of social etiquette or real concern.
 To actually explain how we are physically on any given day is extremely difficult for us.

 Let me explain, I have Fibromyalgia which is a chronic pain condition & the added autoimmune conditions of Hashimto’s Thyroiditis & Celiac disease whom all bring their own party mates.
-And let me tell you…they are inconsiderate little party animals!

 Inconsiderate little party animals